 5. Give me an example of a time when you could truly say “you loved what you did.”

 If someone asked me this right now — I would have trouble coming up with it on the spot.
-Be patient as they come up with an answer – and when you think they’re done pause for a brief moment cause you never know what they might say next.Opinions expressed here by Contributors are their own.
+Be patient as they come up with an answer – and when you think they’re done pause for a brief moment cause you never know what they might say next.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.